lmarzen/esp32-weather-epd/README.md

 ## License

-My work is licensed under the [GNU General Public License v3.0](LICENSE) with tools/fonts/icons whose licenses are as follows:
+My work is licensed under the [GNU General Public License v3.0](LICENSE) with tools, fonts, and icons whose licenses are as follows:

 | Name                                                                                                          | License                                                                               | Notes                                                                              |
 |---------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|------------------------------------------------------------------------------------|